coralogix/coralogix-azure-serverless/BlobViaEventGrid/README.md

 The Azure BlobStorage via EventGrid integration allows parsing of Azure Blobs, triggered by an EventGrid subscription notification.

+## Note on Capacity Limit

+Due to internal limitations of EventGrid (particularly 30 seconds of message delivery timeout that can't be changed), this function can process log files sized up to 450-500 MB.
+If you need to process large log files sized 500 MB and more, please consider using [BlobToOtel](../BlobToOtel/) function, which does the same job, but uses EventHub instead of EventGrid, thus bypassing its limitations.

 ## Prerequisites

 * An Azure account with an active subscription.